-If only we lived in an ideal world where every aspect of our lives ran smoothly and resulted in a positive outcome.
+If only we lived in an ideal world where every aspect of our lives ran smoothly and to plan.
 This is, however, unrealistic, and the truth of the matter is that sometimes things go wrong.

+- Are you concerned about renting with pets?
 New laws on pets and renting came into effect on 2 March 2020.
 Tenants must now request their landlord’s consent to bring a new pet into the property.
-Landlords must not unreasonably refuse and must take their case to VCAT if they are wanting to refuse.
+Landlords must not unreasonably refuse and must take their case to VCAT if they want to refuse.
 It does not matter when your lease started.
 For more information visit the Consumer Affairs Website.

-Please fill out the Animal Surrender Form with as much information as possible.
-Our shelter team will be in touch as soon as they can with more information.
+If you have decided that surrendering your pet is the best option in your situation, please fill out the Animal Surrender Form with as much information as possible.
+Our shelter team will then be in touch as soon as they can with more information.